-Urban Flower Field is an intersection between art, the civic process, a community and science.
+Urban Flower Field is an intersection of art, science, a community and a civic process.
 It debuted at the site of the future Pedro Park in downtown Saint Paul in 2014.
 Our collaborative team has pioneered a model that transforms vacant spaces into community gathering centers by integrating scientific research into temporary public art.

-Saint Paul, with 5,070 acres of vacant public and private land, is an ideal laboratory for exploring how to temporally activate urban spaces in transition.
-Urban Flower Field (UFF), is a low-cost, short-term project that combines art and science to convert an abandoned lot into a vibrant center for learning and exchange.
+Saint Paul has 5,070 acres of vacant public and private land, making it an ideal laboratory for exploring how to temporally activate urban spaces in transition.
+Urban Flower Field is a low-cost, short-term project that combines art and science to convert an abandoned lot into a vibrant center for learning and exchange.
 The location (corner of Robert and 10th streets in downtown Saint Paul) is in a dense, urban neighborhood: 6,000 people live within three blocks of the space, 4,000 people work within walking distance, and 9,900 cars drive down Robert Street daily.

 The Fibonacci Sequence – the moment when science can be defined as beauty – pervades both the art and science of Urban Flower Field.
 A spiraling set of 96 circular flower plots holds a vast experiment that tests how wildflowers take up heavy metals from urban soils.
 The spiral is echoed on a 4-story mural as field backdrop to a central patio for gathering.
 The space is artfully programmed with films, environmental conversations, and community artmaking.

 Urban Flower Field has been hailed as a leading example of temporary urban development.
 There is national interest in its soil remediation experiment and the soil remediation results will be published in a scientific journal.
 The project won a Great Places Award from the Sensible Land Use Coalition and a Blooming St. Paul award from Saint Paul Parks and Recreation.